Georgia Vehicle Theft Rates and Vehicle Theft Maps

 D+

 Georgia is similar versus other states of the same size for vehicle theft.
-The table below compares crime in states with comparable overall population in the state‘s boundaries.
+The table below compares vehicle theft in states with comparable overall population.

 Similar State